 Building a Social Media Following

-If you’ve got a unique take on life – or just a lot of online friends! – then building a following on a social app like TikTok or Instagram could be a great way to grow your blog‘s traffic, too.
+Suppose you’ve got a unique take on life – or just many online friends! – Building a following on a social app like TikTok or Instagram could also be a great way to grow your blog‘s traffic.
 This can also help you connect with other personal bloggers or online influencers.

 Starting an Email List

-While email lists are often seen as marketing tools to promote products and services, they can be a very effective way to bring traffic to your blog.
-Encourage readers to sign up for regular updates: you might offer extra behind-the-scenes details in your newsletter, or you could simply send out your blog posts to your subscribers.
+While email lists are often seen as marketing tools to promote products and services, they can effectively bring traffic to your blog.
+Encourage readers to sign up for regular updates: you might offer extra behind-the-scenes details in your newsletter or simply send out your blog posts to your subscribers.

 Using SEO for Personal Blogs

 One of the best ways for most bloggers to get traffic is from search engines (aka blog SEO).
-But search engine optimization may not make much sense for your personal blog.
+However, search engine optimization may not make sense for your blog.
 If you’re writing personal anecdotes, they aren’t that likely to fit easily with keyword research.

 Ready to Get Your Own Personal Blog Up and Running?